-Uncontrolled end-of-stroke impacts destroy equipment, create safety hazards, and generate noise levels exceeding 85dB that violate workplace regulations.
-End-of-stroke forces result from kinetic energy1 conversion when moving masses decelerate rapidly – proper calculation considers piston mass, load mass, velocity, and deceleration distance to determine impact forces that can exceed normal operating forces by 10-50 times.
-Two weeks ago, I helped Robert, a maintenance engineer from Pennsylvania, whose packaging line suffered repeated bearing failures and 95dB noise complaints – we implemented our cushioned cylinder solution and reduced impact forces by 85% while achieving whisper-quiet operation. 🔇
+Uncontrolled end-of-stroke impacts destroy equipment, create safety hazards, and generate noise levels exceeding 85dB that violate workplace regulations1.
+End-of-stroke forces result from kinetic energy conversion when moving masses decelerate rapidly – proper calculation considers piston mass, load mass, velocity, and deceleration distance to determine impact forces that can exceed normal operating forces by 10-50 times.
+Two weeks ago, I helped Robert, a maintenance engineer from Pennsylvania, whose packaging line suffered repeated bearing failures and 95dB noise complaints – we implemented our cushioned cylinder solution and reduced impact forces by 85% while achieving whisper-quiet operation.

 Table of Contents